Bursitis Treatment with LLLT/PBMT

 View the full treatment protocol and expected outcomes here.

-If you are struggling with knee bursitis or related soft tissue injuries, we invite you to contact our experienced team at Laser Pain Therapy.
-Our LLLT treatment offers a safe, effective, and lasting solution to restore your comfort, mobility, and quality of life.
+If you are struggling with bursitis or related soft tissue pain, we invite you to contact our team at Laser Pain Therapy to discuss the suitability of LLLT for your presentation.
+Treatment suitability and outcomes vary, and assessment is required before recommendations can be made.

 📍 Located in Melbourne